data-gymnasia/courses/content/programming-in-python/content.md

 *Solution*.
 We use the _{code.language-python}dict_ function to convert the list of pairs back into a dictionary: _{code.language-python}dict(map(reversed,arrivalTimes.items()))_.

-    script(src='/juniper.min.js')
-    script
-      include juniper-setup.js

 ---

 ### Exercises

 ::: .exercise
 **Exercise**
-You can create a _{code.language-python}dict_ comprehension in a similar way to a dict comprehension.
+Python supports a _{code.language-python}dict_ comprehension construct which is very similar to a list comprehension.
 Here's a dictionary that maps each one-digit positive integer to its square:

     pre: code.language-python
-      | {k:k*k for k in range(1, 10)}
+      | squareDict = {k : k*k for k in range(1, 10)}

-Make a dictionary that maps each of the first 100 powers of 2 to its units digit.
-(Note: you can get the units digit of a number by converting it to a string using the _{code.language-python}str_ function, indexing to get the last character, and converting back to an integer with _{code.language-python}int_.)
+Use a dict comprehension to make a dictionary which maps each of the first 100 powers of 2 to its units digit.
 :::

     pre(data-executable)